First Generation Audi TT Roadster Is An Ultra Rare German Sports Car In China

 I met this TT Roadster in July 2024 in southwest Beijing.
 It was parked on the side of a very busy road, and I had to be very quick to take this pic, avoiding bikes, scooters, and buses.
 But it was worth it.
 The TT Roadster was in great shape, painted in silver with a black convertible top and riding on the original seven-spoke alloy wheels.

-The first-generation Audi TT Roadster was manufactured from 1999 until 2006.
-It was based on the Volkswagen Group’s PQ34 platform that also underpinned the Volkswagen Golf MK4 and Audi A3, among others.
-The TT, however, was by far the most beautiful car built on the platform.
-The TT Roadster in the photos is painted silver, with the post-recall rear spoiler. a brake light under the rear window, and with an old-school antenna atop the rear fender.
+Audi built the first-generation TT Roadster from 1999 to 2006.
+It used the Volkswagen Group’s PQ34 platform, which also supported the Volkswagen Golf MK4 and Audi A3, among others.
+But the TT was by far the most beautiful car on that platform.
+The TT Roadster in the photos wears silver paint and features the post-recall rear spoiler, a brake light under the rear window, and an old-school antenna on top of the rear fender.

 It is highly unusual to see a car of this age without seat covers, but here we are.
 The black leather seats look great for their age, but they do need a little maintenance.
 The owner did add a steering wheel cover and red floor mats.

-On the left is a TT badge and on the right a quattro badge.
+On the left is a TT badge, and on the right a quattro badge.
 The TT was available with a 1.8 turbo four and a 3.2-liter V6.
 The silver car we have here has the 1.8 under the hood, with an output of 180 hp and 235 Nm.
-The motor was mated to a 6-speed manual, sending horses to all four wheels.
+The motor was mated to a 6-speed manual, sending horsepower to all four wheels.

-Amazingly, the Audi TT Roadster was officially sold in China.
+Amazingly, Audi officially sold the Audi TT Roadster in China.
 The TT served as a halo model for the China-made sedans and SUVs.
-The Audi TT Roadster 1.8T sold for 485.000 yuan in 2004, which was extremely expensive at the time, so sales were slow to begin with, and today these sporty Audi’s are ultra rare.
+The Audi TT Roadster 1.8T sold for 485.000 yuan in 2004, which was extremely expensive at the time, so sales were slow to begin with, and today these sporty Audis are ultra rare.

 Leave a Reply